WIS-MICC-CellObservatory/Bacteria-granule-colocalization-quantefication/README.md

 ![image](https://github.com/danidean/Bacteria-granule-quantefication/blob/main/Screenshot%202023-09-18%20110308.png)
 <!-- https://github.com/danidean/Bacteria-granule-quantefication/assets/11374080/16f563e4-48ad-4e2e-afca-e657ec6ac1ff -->

-## Workflow
+## Workflow (under the hood)
 1. Open selected image
 2. Segment the bacteria and granules
-*  Apply ilastik autocontext classifier to obtain segmentation map model
+3. Apply ilastik autocontext classifier to obtain segmentation map model
-* Segment bacteria using thresholding (default) applied to the segmentation map, to output a binary mask followed by hole filling.
+4. Segment bacteria using thresholding (default) applied to the segmentation map, to output a binary mask followed by hole filling.
-* Filter the masked bacteria ROIs based on size (area) and shape (circularity) metrics to obtain legit bacteria ROIs.
+5. Filter the masked bacteria ROIs based on size (area) and shape (circularity) metrics to obtain legit bacteria ROIs.
-* Run Roi to label image on the bacteria ROIs to generate bacteria labeled image.
+6. Run Roi to label image on the bacteria ROIs to generate bacteria labeled image.
-* Segment the granules using thresholding (default) to the segmentation map, to output binary mask.
+7. Segment the granules using thresholding (default) to the segmentation map, to output binary mask.
-* Filter the masked granules ROIs based on size (area) and shape (circularity) metrics to obtain legit bacteria ROIs.
+8. Filter the masked granules ROIs based on size (area) and shape (circularity) metrics to obtain legit bacteria ROIs.
 Apply granules-bacteria colocalization analysis by applying (measuring)
     granules ROIs on bacteria labeled image.
 This step colocalizes the granules to their respective bacteria.
-* Obtain the area of each granule, the number of granules per bacteria and the average size of the granules per bacteria.
+9. Obtain the area of each granule, the number of granules per bacteria and the average size of the granules per bacteria.

 ## Output